lightinfection/multithread_visualizer_ros/README.md

 ### Benchmark (Instrumentor)

 Benchmark can generate json configurations for visualizing multithreads in ros with the help of chrome://tracing.
-The idea comes from [The Cherno](https://www.youtube.com/watch?v=xlAH4dbMVnU&t=406s), a very famous youtuber teaching cpp.
+The idea comes from [The Cherno](https://www.youtube.com/watch?v=xlAH4dbMVnU&t=406s).
 His cpp source code is converted into a python version in this respository.

 It can convenient to use the tool by easily including or importing the source script and then declaring timers on suitable lines.
 Definitely, it's not necessary to use it with ros.